bottlerocket-os/bottlerocket-project-website/content/en/ecs-updater/0.2.x/setup/index.markdown

 From this table you’ll need to select at least one in each availability zone listed and put the IDs into a comma separated environment variable `ECS_UPDATER_SUBNETS` .
 For example, you might end up with something like `export ECS_UPDATER_SUBNETS=subnet-0c0c0c0c0c0c0c0c0,subnet-0b0b0b0b0b0b0b0cb`

+{{% alert title="Requirement" color="warning" %}}
->ECS Updater requires access to the internet to gather dependencies.
+ECS Updater requires access to the internet to gather dependencies.
 [Public subnets need an internet gateway and private subnets require NAT configuration.](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)
+{{% /alert %}}

 ## Add a log group

-ECS Updater requires an Amazon CloudWatch Logs group to record output.
+ECS Updater requires an [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) group to record output.
 You can use either an existing log group or create a new log group.

 ### Create a log group